nethunteros/rpi3-kalimon/README.md

-# Raspberry Pi 3 Image with native monitor mode and/TFT (3.5) Support
+## Raspberry Pi 3 Image with monitor mode

-* This is an unofficial Kali Raspberry Pi 3 image *
+_This is an unofficial Kali Raspberry Pi 3 image_

 This uses re4son's PI TFT kernel with Nexmon firmware for native monitor mode.